cforlando/PetAdoption-API/README.md

 1. `docker build -t pet-api .`
 2. `docker run pet-api`
   1. TODO: figure out what environment we need to pass into the pet-api container
+  2. Create a compose file to manage setting up pet-api and mongo

 ## API Reference